vinhta1/Obsidian-Repository/Eberron/To Be Named/Session 02/Scene 3 - All Roads.md

 > - "Blood is knowledge."
 # Morgrave Library (University District)
 *TRUE*

+By the time the party arrives to Morgrave Library, it is dark out.

 > [!info] Library Sections
 > - **Fourth floor.** Fiction.